DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Experiments

 \textbf{Correlation measures.} In addition to evaluating and comparing DRAGON models, we offer correlation analyses between various reward signals.
 We quantify correlation with overall Pearson correlation (PLCC) and per-prompt Spearman's rank correlation (SRCC) in \Cref{sec:aes_model_details}.

 \textbf{FAD encoders.} The per-song and dataset FAD use ALIM and SDNV as reference statistics.
 DRAGON training uses ALIM's training split statistics to compute FAD, while evaluation uses the test split.
 We consider CLAP and the diffusion VAE as FAD encoders, with the former known to provide high-quality semantic embeddings \citep{FADTK}.
 To account for any VAE reconstruction inaccuracies, we decode the generated VAE embeddings to audio and back.
-Compared with CLAP, the VAE encoder produces considerably more embeddings per song (1,836 versus 9) but in a much lower dimension (32 versus 512).
+Compared with CLAP, the VAE encoder produces considerably more embeddings per song (1,836 versus 9) in a much lower dimension (32 versus 512).

-\textbf{CLAP embedding setting.} We use the LAION-CLAP checkpoint that specializes in music \citep{laionclap2023, HTS-AT}.
-Since CLAP takes in 10-second 48kHz audio whereas our generations are 32-second 44.1kHz, pre/post-processing is required.
+\textbf{CLAP embedding setting.} We use the music-specializing LAION-CLAP checkpoint \citep{laionclap2023, HTS-AT}.
+Since CLAP takes in 10-second 48kHz audio whereas our generations are 32-second 44.1kHz, pre-/post-processing is required.
 We focus on two settings: MA and FADTK.
-Our MA setting is optimized for our music aesthetics predictor with ablation studies in \Cref{sec:aes_model_details} while our FADTK setting follows \citep{FADTK}.
-More details and a comparison between the two settings are in \Cref{sec:ma_vs_fadtk}.
+The MA setting is optimized for our music aesthetics predictor with ablation studies in \Cref{sec:aes_model_details}, while the FADTK setting follows \citep{FADTK}.
+More details about and comparisons between the two settings are in \Cref{sec:ma_vs_fadtk}.

 \textbf{Open-source comparison.} We compare DRAGON with open-source models such as Stable Audio \citep{StableAudio} and MusicGen \citep{MusicGen} in \Cref{sec:compare_open_source}.